+Additional Medications

-Additional Medications Form #8C
+Form #8C

 Effective March 6, 2014 paper form completed at each visit starting with baseline or their next scheduled visit.
 NOTE: Do not complete for any prior completed visits.
-This form will collect information about KalydecoTM, OrkambiTM and other CF modulators and inhibitors currently being used in clinical trials.
+This form will collect information about KalydecoTM, OrkambiTM, Azithromycin, Symdeko (Tezacaftor/ivacaftor) and other CF modulators and inhibitors currently being used outside of clinical trials.

 - Questions F1 and F2 relate to any clinical trials and study drug associated with participation in a clinical trial.
-Subjects may or may not know the study drug they are on, dependent on the trial phase, i.e. placebo versus study drug, drug escalation, no placebo, but they will know which trial they are participating in. - Question F3, record Kalydeco[TM] use outside of a clinical trial. - Effective November 24, 2015 Question F4, record OrkambiTM (ivacaftor/lumicaftor) use outside of a clinical trial.
+Subjects may or may not know the study drug they are on, dependent on the trial phase, i.e. placebo versus study drug, drug escalation, no placebo, but they will know which trial they are participating in. - Question F3, record KalydecoTM use outside of a clinical trial. - Effective November 24, 2015 Question F4 added, record OrkambiTM (ivacaftor/lumicaftor) use outside of a clinical trial.
 Please complete Question F4 at the next annual visit.
+You do not have to go back retrospectively and collect this information. - Effective September 25, 2017 Question F5 added, record Azithromycin use Please complete Question F5 at the next annual visit.
 You do not have to go back retrospectively and collect this information.
+Deleted this question Effective October 25, 2019. - Effective October 25, 2019 Added an additional option under question F2 (CFTR Modulator trial) so you can report clinical trial use of VX18-445-106 elexacaftor, tezacaftor ivacaftor. - Effective October 25, 2019 Added a question (F7) about elexacaftor, tezacaftor, and ivacaftor use outside of a trial.